Laboratory Safety Manual - Chapter 02: Laboratory Safety Plan

 Schedule F: Biological Hazards Registration

 Use the Biological Hazards Registration (Schedule F) form to provide initial and annual notification of biological hazards to EHS and all lab workers who access this space.
-For each biohazardous reagent, first indicate its category according to:
+For each biohazardous material, first indicate its category according to:

 2. biological toxin